Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Quotients of Strongly Noetherian Adic Spaces

 We consider the affine open immersion

 And define the category of {\it $U$-admissible modifications} $\mathbf{Adm}_{U,S}$ to be the category of projective morphisms\footnote{We emphasize that a projective morphism is not required to be finitely presented} $f\colon Y \to S$ that are isomorphisms over $U$.
-Then \cite[Theorem 8.1.2 and Remark 8.1.8]{Bhatt-notes} shows that
+Then \cite[Theorem 8.1.2 and Remark 8.1.8]{Bhatt-notes} (alternatively, one can adapt the proof of \cite[Theorem A.4.7]{FujKato} to this situation) shows that

 admits a canonical morphism $\ov{X} \to \Spa(A, A^+)$ that is a homeomorphism.
 Since $V \subset X$ is quasi-compact, \cite[\href{https://stacks.math.columbia.edu/tag/0A2P}{Tag 0A2P}]{stacks-project} implies that there is a $U$-admissible modification $Y\to \Spec A^+$ and a quasi-compact open $V'\subset Y$ such that $\pi^{-1}(\ov{V}') = V$ for the projection map $\pi\colon \ov{X} \to \ov{Y}$.